sjh37/EntityFramework-Reverse-POCO-Code-First-Generator/README.md

 * A v3 course will be coming in 2020.

 ### You will need a licence key
+Free to academics (you need a .edu or a .ac email address), not free for commercial use.

 Go to the [ReversePOCO](https://www.reversepoco.co.uk) website to obtain/purchase your licence key.

 ### Upgrading v2 to v3